OzzyProjects/datalink_layer_sniffer/README.md

 It grabs all revelant strings from packets : url, domain names, json requests etc...

-You can see an example in file named string_log
+You can see an example in file named string_log in the results repository

 It binds to an network interface with her name, after set up it in promiscuous mode.